hassyas/ACME_DebtorIDSystem/readme.md

     3. Update = Enables the user to update information of a specific primary key (CIN)
     4. Delete = Enables the user to delete debtor data based on a specific primary key (CIN)

+# Breakdown of Score Definition
+Credit score details based on BI Checking:

+Score 1: Smooth Credit, meaning the borrower always fulfills their obligation to pay installments every month along with interest until it's fully paid off without any delays.

+Score 2: DPK Credit or Credit under Special Attention, meaning the borrower is noted for delayed credit installment payments of 1-90 days.

+Score 3: Unsmooth Credit, meaning the borrower has recorded late payments of credit installments for 91-120 days.

+Score 4: Doubtful Credit, meaning the borrower has recorded late payments of credit installments for 121-180 days.

+Score 5: Bad Credit, meaning the borrower has recorded late payments of credit installments for more than 180 days

 # Summary of Code Flow
 The uploaded code is a Python program for a Debtor Identification System.
 It allows users to manage debtor information through a console-based interface.
 Here's a summary of its flow: